jonaseicher/jonas-poker/java-backend/README.md

 - Stomp connect with Auth Header (id_token, BearerTokenInterceptor), uses sub as user and routes stomp messages to the user via Principal
 - PokerController has joinTable and /app/karten which probably work, but don't do anything yet.
 - update players on server side when connection closes and update all clients.
+  I can see a list of poker tables that I can join.
+  - Name of Table, Number of Players on the table, game state.

 TODO:
+- create github actions to build/deploy project somewhere
+- I can join one table.
+- Send Table state (without secret cards)
 - PokerService: finish implementing create table/add player
-- Send Table state (without secret cards)
 - Deal secret cards to players
 - Manage game state
 - Implement poker game
 - clean up the UI

-I can see a list of poker tables that I can join.
-- Name of Table, Number of Players on the table, game state.

-I can join one table.